Five flexible work models to improve employee productivity

 As one of the newer working models to have surfaced in recent years, flextime is often used as an example of what the modern workplace looks like.
 It’s used by companies such as Dell and Flexjobs and is regarded as a key strategy in attracting and retaining staff.

-For companies that implement flextime and need to manage employees on so many different schedules, one of the best practices you can observe to minimise disruption is to set core office hours where everyone must either be onsite or online.
+For companies that implement flextime and need to manage employees on different schedules, one of the best practices for minimising disruption is to set core office hours.
+This means that there will always be people either onsite or online.

-This helps to make sure that everyone is accessible and avoid difficulties in scheduling meeting, communication, and etc. Setting up effective communication channels and task tracking systems will also ensure that productivity won’t be compromised.
+Core hours ensure that everyone is accessible and avoid difficulties in scheduling meetings, communication, etc. Setting up effective communication channels and task-tracking systems will also ensure that productivity won’t be compromised.

 Benefits

-• Minimise the need to travel during rush hour.
+• Minimises the need to travel during rush hour.

 Challenges